brightcove/brine/docs/concepts.rst

 .. code-block:: gherkin

-   When actions are defined ssuch that
+   When actions are defined such that
      When a GET is sent to `/tasks/{{task_id}}/status` Then the value of the response body child `completed` is equal to `true` And the actions are successful within a `short` period